THE CYCLE OF THE VINE

 - Cord

 In this method, the main trunk of the vine is cut short, leaving horizontal branches called cordons.
-These cords carry the buds which will give rise to the bunches of grapes.
+These cordons bear the buds that will give rise to the grape clusters.
 This is a method commonly used in southern vineyards.

 - Cup

 The Gobelet is a traditional method where the vine is pruned into a short, stocky bush, resembling a drinking glass (hence the name).
-The branches grow freely outwards.
-This method is often used in warm regions where the shade of the leaves protects the grapes from the scorching sun.
+The branches grow freely outward.
+This method is often used in hot regions where the shade of the leaves protects the grapes from the hot sun.

-With spring and the arrival of milder temperatures, the buds of the vines begin to bloom, announcing the start of a new season.
+With spring and the arrival of milder temperatures, the buds of the vine begin to bloom, announcing the beginning of a new season.
 However, winegrowers remain vigilant, because spring frosts can cause irreparable damage to young shoots.
 To protect themselves, they use different techniques:

-- Water Spraying : This method involves spraying the vines with water before frost is expected to arrive.
+- Water Spraying : This method involves spraying water on the vines before the expected frost.
 The water freezes and forms a protective layer of ice around the buds.
-This ice acts as a thermal barrier, preventing the buds from suffering cold damage.
+This ice acts as a thermal barrier, preventing the buds from suffering damage from the cold.

-- Heat Candles : Heat candles are placed between rows of vines and lit during cold nights.
-They produce gentle heat which prevents temperatures around the vines from dropping too low.
+- Warming Candles : Warming candles are placed between the rows of vines and lit on cold nights.
+They produce a gentle heat that keeps temperatures around the vines from dropping too low.
 However, this method is expensive and requires constant monitoring.

-- Wind towers: Wind towers are devices that stir air near the ground.
-By mixing cold air near the ground with warmer air aloft, wind towers raise the temperature near the vines, providing protection against frost.
-Some areas with large resources can even call on helicopters.
+- Wind towers: Wind towers are devices that stir the air near the ground.
+By mixing cold air near the ground with warmer air at higher altitudes, wind towers raise the temperature near the vines, thus providing protection against frost.
+Some estates with large resources may even use helicopters.

-- Hail cannons: These cannons work by launching projectiles (like rockets) into the atmosphere.
-These projectiles, once in the air, release chemicals that promote the formation of tiny ice cores.
-These cores encourage the formation of smaller hailstones, reducing their impact when they reach the ground.
+- Hail Cannons: These cannons work by launching projectiles (like rockets) into the atmosphere.
+These projectiles, once in the air, release chemicals that promote the formation of tiny ice nuclei.
+These nuclei encourage the formation of smaller hailstones, reducing their impact when they reach the ground.

-Additionally, the vine, when pruned, can produce tears or “crys” of sap, a natural phenomenon that shows that the plant is active and healthy.
+Additionally, the vine, when pruned, can produce tears or “weeping” of sap, a natural phenomenon that shows that the plant is active and healthy.

 3- FLOWERING (JUNE)

-At the start of summer, the vines are adorned with magnificent clusters of flowers.
-This is a crucial step, because the pollination of the flowers marks the beginning of the grape formation process.
-Vineyards buzz with activity, attracting bees and other essential pollinators.
+In early summer, the vines are adorned with beautiful clusters of flowers.
+This is a crucial step, as the pollination of flowers marks the beginning of the grape-forming process.
+The vineyards are buzzing with activity, attracting bees and other essential pollinators.

 Flowering is a crucial stage where vines produce delicate flowers.
-Every flower has the potential to become a grape.
-Weather conditions during this period have a significant impact on yield.
-Dry, warm weather promotes successful flowering, while excessive rain or cold temperatures can lead to coulure, where the flowers drop prematurely, reducing the potential harvest.
+Each flower has the potential to become a grape.
+Weather conditions during this time have a significant impact on yield.
+Dry, warm weather promotes successful flowering, while excessive rain or cold temperatures can lead to coulure, where flowers drop prematurely, reducing the potential harvest.

 4- THE FORMATION OF CLUSTERS (JULY-AUGUST)

-During the summer, the grapes continue to grow and ripen.
-Winegrowers ensure that the vines receive sufficient water and sun to ensure good growth of the grape clusters.
-This is also the ideal time to carry out green harvests, delicately removing certain clusters to allow others to concentrate and fully ripen.
+During the summer, grapes continue to develop and ripen.
+Winemakers ensure that the vines receive enough water and sunlight to ensure good growth of the clusters.
+This is also the ideal time to carry out green harvesting, carefully removing some clusters to allow the others to concentrate and fully ripen.

-This period is essential for determining the quality and quantity of the future harvest, and it includes several key phases: fruit set, leaf stripping, veraison and ripening.
+This period is essential to determine the quality and quantity of the future harvest, and it includes several key phases: fruit setting, leaf shedding, veraison and ripening.

 -

-Fruit set is the phase where the fertilized flowers transform into small fruits, young grapes.
+Fruit set is the phase where fertilized flowers transform into small fruits, young grape berries.

 -